njit-cs-490-002-spring23/group-project-team-1/townService/src/town/chess/chess_backend/README.md

 To begin, create a .env file located in the same directory as the stockfish.ts.
 In this .env file, put

+## Node Version
+Lastest Node LTS version is recommended.
+This is because stockfish.ts uses fetch, and fetch is only built into later Node versions.
+If you get a 'Reference Error: Fetch is not defined' message, update to your Node to the latest LTS (Currently version v20.9.0)

 ```PATH_TO_STOCKFISH="path/to/stockfish/.exe"```

 Note the path must have FORWARD SLASHES.